-a) Release of HIV Testing and HIV-Related Test Result.- The result of any HIV testing or HIV-related testing shall be released only to the individual who submitted to the test after receiving post-test counseling.
-If a patient is below fifteen (15) years of age or is mentally incapacitated, the result may be released to either of the patient's parents, legal guardian, or the duly assigned licensed social worker, as may be applicable.
-If the person is fifteen (15) to below eighteen (18) years of age, the result shall be released only to the child tested after receiving post-test counseling.

-b) Disclosure of Confidentiality HIV and AIDS Information. - Unless otherwise provided in Section 35 of this Act; it shall be unlawful to disclose, without written consent, information that a person had an HIV-related test, has HIV infection, HIV-related illnesses, or has been exposed to HIV.
+- to either of the patient's parents, legal guardian, or the duly assigned licensed social worker, as may be applicable.
+If the person is fifteen (15) to below eighteen (18) years of age, the result shall be released only to the child tested after receiving post-test counselling. - b.
+Disclosure of confidential HIV and AIDS information.
+Unless otherwise provided in Section 35 of this Act; it shall be unlawful to disclose, without written consent, information that a person had an HIV-related test, has HIV infection, HIV-related illnesses, or has been exposed to HIV.